michelesr/protractor-docker/README.md

 where `webserver` is the container for your webserver

-Then you need to set the right urls in `conf.js` and `spec.js`, using `hub` as shostname for the selenium server and `proxy` for the webserver.
+Then you need to set the right urls in `conf.js` and `spec.js`, using `hub` as shostname for the selenium server and `web` for the webserver.

 Then you can start the protactor container: